openwashdata/portawaterperu/README.md

 numeric
 </td>
 <td style="text-align:left;">
-“Year of data collection.
+Year of data collection about communities.
 (Use in caution)
 </td>
 </tr>
 <tr>